 - Don’t pack glass bottles.

 - Shampoo can double as soap and also laundry detergent in a pinch if you choose a clear one that is “regular” or “normal” rather than specific to a hair type.
 After years of hearing travelers talk about it, I started using Dr. Bronners’ liquid castile.
 It’s mostly non-toxic, so you can use it to disinfect the toothbrush, wash clothes, etc.

 - Take anti-bacterial soap (tea tree oil is good) to keep bug bites and small scrapes in check.

-- Men, electric razors are heavy.
-Either go into Robinson Crusoe mode or just bring along a good razor with some replacement blades.
-The Mach 3 razor is popular all over the world, and blades are usually easy to find.
+- For men, the Mach 3 razor is popular all over the world, and blades are usually easy to find.
 Otherwise, finding replacement blades for other razors is a matter of luck.
 Soap or shampoo can double as shaving cream if you want to eliminate one more thing from your bag.

 - Any body wash or shampoo that smells sweet or fruity will make you an insect’s dream come true.